Genuine Reseller of

 - 6 wood screws

-If one does not include the TinyG option you will need stepper motor drivers as well as a controller.
+If one does not include a controller from the option above you will need stepper motor drivers as well as a controller.

 How does one build the R7?

-The website link provided above for the R7 site has a folder called files, the build instructions and BOM can be locted in this file.
+The website link provided above for the R7 site has a folder called files, the build instructions and BOM can be located in this file.
 There are also 9 YouTube videos linked below that go through the build step by step.
-A note on the videos, several aspects have been updgraded and revised on the build, the videos do have out-of date information which is captured in the word document instructions.
+A note on the videos, several aspects have been upgraded and revised on the build, the videos do have out of date information which is captured in the word document instructions.

 What do I do if I need support?